PLCnext/OpcUaMethods/README.md

 - Index - the location of the PDI data item in the I/O module.
 - Subindex (only applies when the Index refers to a PDI "record") - the location of a single data item in a PDI record.

-Each item of PDI data has a specific data type (e.g. string or integer), however for simplicity our method will only return a string.
+Each item of PDI data has a specific data type (e.g. string or integer), however for simplicity our method only returns a string.

-The example has limited error checking, for example on input parameter values.
-This would be required for production applications, but is omitted here for simplicity.
+This example has limited error checking, e.g. on input parameter values.
+Thorough error checking would be required for production applications, but it is omitted here for simplicity.

 ## Procedure